 A: Manufacturers and industry lobbyists all claim that hard-anodized aluminium cookware is safe for health.
 Their strong argument is that the amount of aluminium leached from hard-anodized aluminium cookware is only 35 micrograms.
 That is a very small amount and not harmful to health.
 However, you should avoid hard-anodized aluminium cookware once it has become scratched and the native aluminium can leach through.

-In conclusion, all of the cookware I’ve listed above the post is considered to be the healthiest options to cook your daily foods.
+In conclusion, all of the cookware I’ve listed above the post is considered to be the healthiest option to cook your daily foods.
 Before buying any of them you should check the manufacturer’s recommendation in order to take proper care of your cookware.
 However, it’s important to take care of your health and become knowledgeable about safe and healthy cookware materials.